 When it comes to weekly meetings, these increased by 10% in a remote working environment, as quick in-person catch ups over coffee were no longer an option.
 Despite this, however, time spent in-meeting reduced significantly – the data revealed 11% fewer meetings that spanned 1 hour or more, while meetings that took 30 minutes or less increased by 22%.
 As a result, this indicates collaboration time has become more efficient since WFH became the new norm.

 Zoom users grew by 2,000% between January and April 2020

-Ofcom released its ‘Online Nation’ report this week, revealing how people in the UK are using the internet, as well as wider trends within the online industry.
+Ofcom’s ‘Online Nation’ report, published on 24th June, has revealed how people in the UK are using the internet, as well as wider trends within the online industry.